WarrenGames/WarrenGames/README.md

 - 👋 Hi, I’m @Warren
 - 👀 I’m interested in programming video games.
 - 📫 How to reach me 'antoine.f1987@ant01.fr'
-- Check my web site for more informations about my games and other drm free graphisms for your games : 'https://www.ant01.fr'
+- Check out my web site for more informations about my games and other drm free graphisms for your games : 'https://www.ant01.fr'

 <!---
 WarrenGames/WarrenGames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.